Ferdinand II, Holy Roman Emperor: Consolidation

-Eleonora Gonzaga in her wedding dress, by Justus Sustermans, 1621/22.
+Eleonora Gonzaga in her wedding dress, by Justus Sustermans, 1621/1622.
 Kunsthistorisches Museum, Vienna.

 Maximilian I of Bavaria urged Ferdinand to adopt strict measures against the Bohemians and their allies, and Ferdinand declared Frederick V an outlaw on 29 January 1621.
 Ferdinand charged Karl I, Prince of Liechtenstein and Cardinal Franz von Dietrichstein with the government of Bohemia and Moravia, respectively, and ordered the establishment of special courts of justice to hear the rebels' trials.
 The new tribunals sentenced most leaders of the rebellion to death, and 27 of them were executed in the Old Town Square in Prague on 21 June.
 The estates of more than 450 nobles and burghers were fully or partially confiscated.
-Ferdinand demanded further trials, but Liechtenstein convinced him to grant a general pardon, because Mansfeld's troops had not been expelled from western Bohemia.
+Ferdinand demanded further trials, but Karl I convinced him to grant a general pardon, because Mansfeld's troops had not been expelled from western Bohemia.
 Bethlen also wanted to continue the war against Ferdinand, but the Ottomans did not support him.
 After lengthy negotiations, Bethlen renounced the title of king of Hungary, after Ferdinand ceded him seven Hungarian counties and two Silesian duchies in the Peace of Nikolsburg on 31 December 1621.
-By that time, Ferdinand had banned all Protestant pastors from Prague, ignoring John George I of Saxony's protests.
+By that time, Ferdinand had banned all Protestant pastors from Prague, ignoring John George I, Elector of Saxony's protests.

 Ferdinand could not pay off his mercenaries' salaries.
-Liechtenstein, Eggenberg, Wallenstein and other noblemen established a consortium that also included the Jewish banker, Jacob Bassevi, and Wallenstein's financial manager, Hans de Witte.
+Karl I, Eggenberg, Albrecht von Wallenstein and other noblemen established a consortium that also included the Jewish banker, Jacob Bassevi, and Wallenstein's financial manager, Hans de Witte.
 They persuaded Ferdinand to lease all Bohemian, Moravian and Lower Austrian mints to them for one year in return for 6 million gulden on 18 January 1622.
 The consortium minted debased silver coins, issuing almost 30 million gulden.
 They used the bad money to purchase silver and the rebels' confiscated property and also to pay off the lease.
-The liberal issue of the new currency caused "the western's worlds first financial crisis", featured by inflation, famine and other symptoms of economic and social disruption.
+The liberal issue of the new currency caused "the Western world's first financial crisis", featured by inflation, famine and other symptoms of economic and social disruption.
 Dietrichstein and the Jesuits urged Ferdinand to intervene, and he dissolved the consortium in early 1623.